Ten area students receive college scholarships from SkyLine

 Johnson County’s recipient is Cindy Jones, daughter of Kevin and Judy Cretsinger of Shady Valley, who will study pre-physical therapy at Northeast State Community College.

-Since the scholarship program was established in 1987, more than $500,000 in scholarships have been awarded.
+Since the scholarship program was established in 1987, more than $500,000 in scholarships have been awarded, the organization stated. .

 (0) comments